 - To provide input/feedback in order to adapt & change the various promotions as necessary to serve readers and authors

-If you do not want to send out a mailer, you may want to try one of the other promotions offered.
+If you do not want to send out a mailer, we now offer an option to share via social media.
+However, the discounted price is only available to those who will send out the mailer.
 If you are a new author and have a small list, you are still welcome to participate.
-All authors who participate in the MML are REQUIRED to send the mailer out to their own mailing list members.
+All authors who participate via the discounted price option in the MML are REQUIRED to send the mailer out to their own mailing list members.
 Reaching new readers is an important part of this type of organized cross-promotion.
-If you are an author who has participated recently and would rather promote to your social media, please message the admin via FB or at firstname.lastname@example.org for approval.
-Authors who do not send out the mailer will be removed from the group and will not be eligible to participate in future promotions.

 Yes, absolutely!
 In the near future, there will be a section on the RR Books website entirely dedicated to growing, maintaining, and utilizing your mailing list in the most effective way as an author in today's competitive publishing marketplace.
 In the mean time, there are a few basic things authors should keep in mind:

 - Get familiar with the Federal Trace Commission website.
 As an email marketer (which is what you are when you use your subscriber list to sell books), you need to be educated about and in compliance with anti-spam laws.
 A good place to start is on the Federal Trade Commission's website HERE.
 Go to the source when starting out your research.
 It is important to know where to go and how to find out answers from a legitimate source, and with email marketing, the Federal Trade Commission is the place to start.